aessa7/CSE6242OAN_Final_Project_Team86/README.md

 A Dash/Plotly web application for mapping GEI (Geo-Equity Index) scores and CIMC sites with hazard scores within a specified radius of an address.

+## Overview

+Welcome to the Geo-Equity Index—a comprehensive tool that aggregates data from the Environmenal Protection Agency (EPA), Center for Disease Control (CDC), the U.S. Census Bureau, and other authoritative sources to generate a singular health score for your neighborhood.
+The GEI score, rated from 0 to 1, provides an at-a-glance assessment of environmental and socioeconomic health factors in your area.

+The tool also incorporates hazardous sites as defined by the EPA's Cleanup In My Community (CIMC) program, with each site ranked on a scale of 1 to 6 for hazard severity.
+Simply enter an address, and the interactive map will display a detailed summary of the region along with nearby hazardous sites.
+Below the map, a comprehensive feature table breaks down your address's score in depth, providing transparency into the underlying health metrics.

 ## Features

 - 🗺️ **Interactive Map Visualization**: